ESSS/qt_style_sheet_inspector/README.rst

 Features
 --------
-view current style sheet of application during runtime
+View current style sheet of an application during runtime
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-    The inspector only checks for style sheets that was applied to the QApplication, it's the topmost and any change here can be propagated to all child's.
+    The inspector only checks for style sheets that were applied to the QApplication, it's the topmost and any change here can be propagated to all children.

-        Style sheets that applied to an individual widget will not appers on the inspector.
+        Style sheets that applied to an individual widget will not appear on the inspector.

-Style sheet can be changed in runtime (Pressing CTRL+S)
+Style sheet can be changed at runtime (Pressing CTRL+S)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

     .. image::  https://github.com/williamjamir/demo_qt_inspector/blob/master/images/qt_inspector_runtime_changes.gif